DP-Hype: Federated Differentially Private Hyperparameter Search: Evaluation

-Concerning a comparison with related work, the privacy preserving distributed hyperparameter tuning that comes closest to our work is Feathers \cite{seng2022feathers}.
+Concerning a comparison with related work, the privacy\hyp preserving federated hyperparameter tuning that comes closest to our work is Feathers \cite{seng2022feathers}.
 Feathers selects hyperparameters based on loss differences between hyperparameter candidates.
 A closer inspection reveals that Feathers does not preserve differential privacy.
-While it adds noise to the loss values, it does so without applying any clipping, something that is necessary when dealing with unbounded functions.
+While it adds noise to the loss values, it does so without applying clipping, which is necessary when dealing with unbounded quantities.
 Moreover, Feathers performs multiple iterations that are not included in its privacy accounting.
-Adding an upper bound on the number of iterations or fully accounting for all iterations severely impacts the privacy budget, making it impossible for Feathers to maintain competitive utility under strict privacy guarantees.
+Accounting for all iterations severely increases the leakage, making it impossible for Feathers to maintain competitive utility under strict privacy budgets.
+We compare \tool{} against a version of Feathers where we corrected the privacy accounting in \Cref{app:featherscomp}.